-I offer an author talk lasting about 45 minutes, suitable for children in Years 5-8 (United Kingdom), fourth class to sixth class and first and second year Post-Primary (in Ireland).
+I offer an author talk lasting about 30 minutes, suitable for children in Years 5-8 (United Kingdom), fourth class to sixth class and first and second year Post-Primary (in Ireland).
 The talk can be followed by a Q&A session, and can be adapted for class or assembly-size groups; I am also happy to speak for longer than 30 minutes if required.
 In the talk, I cover my childhood love of books and reading, the stories which meant the most to me and how they fed into my later life and career, and the connections between the things I loved in childhood and the books I have written, aimed at helping children to cherish and nurture the things that they love.
 I use a PowerPoint presentation to illustrate my talk.

 My aim with all talks is to encourage children in their own ambitions, and to show them that determination, hard work and a resilient attitude to life’s challenges can see them accomplish great things.

 Please feel free to contact me to inquire about my availability.

 The Mystery Satchel